Csi18nAlistairMann/xkcd/process.md

      1. If see-through PNG
        1. Work up each z-index
         1. Add second area map because closer z-index of see through PNG means can't click text behind.
 A better solution: divide PNG into four around unused center
-     1. hidden image title?
+     1. ~~hidden image title?~~ Have always seen a hidden image
        1. If necc, uncomment hideWhatWasImgTitle
         1. ~~If necc, hideWhatWasImgTitle, showWhatWasImgTitle correct element~~
        1. Correct image-map via [image maps](http://www.image-maps.com/)
-         1. Use the first <area … tag in the html code
+         1. Use the first \<area … tag in the html code
     1. in ../common_javascript_v3.html (if additional elements needed)
       1. extend if $el … to suit (two loads)
       1. extend handler_fr... to suit